dmurdoch/tables/cran-comments.md

-# tables 0.9.17

-It didn't fix the issue; some of the example results in \donttest sections were autoprinting as browsable HTML.

-# tables 0.9.16

-This version doesn't call browseURL() non-interactively even in a \donttest section.
-Hopefully this will deal with the "calibre" files.

-# tables 0.9.15
+# tables 0.9.24

-This is a relatively minor update, adding a few functions.
-The reason to send it is that it is used in the R Tables Working Group project.
+This is a minor release, fixing a few bugs and adding a function at the request of the `tinytables` package.
+The submission was triggered by a change to the exports of the `formatters` package.